Resources and Funding for Research

-As a researcher, presenting results and conducting analyses in the field or the lab can cost money.
-There are several ways you can find money to support your research.
+Presenting results and conducting analyses in the field or the lab can cost money.
+Find money to support your research:

 If you are a DGS student (General Geology, Hydrogeology, Geophysics, Environmental Science) and in good standing, you can apply for funds to support your research.

 - Undergraduate Student Support Request for Off Campus Research

 - Undergraduate Student Support Request for Analytical Fees

 - Undergraduate Student Support Request for Professional Development

 Undergraduate research fellowship

 The School of Undergraduate Studies offers a research fellowship for all currently enrolled UT undergraduate students.
 The Undergraduate Research Fellowship provides up to $1,000 to cover costs associated with academic research projects proposed and written by student applicants.
 For more information, including how to apply and deadlines, visit Undergraduate Research Fellowship.

 There are many funding sources available within and outside the University to conduct research, purchase equipment, attend science events, or present your work.
 The following should not be considered an exhaustive list.